Food Photography Tips: Shoot Fast, Eat the Model

 Window light.
-Window light in a restaurant is often all you need, although if it is too bright it can leave the shade side a bit dark and without detail.
+Window light is often all you need, although if it is too bright it can leave the shade side a bit dark and without detail.
 In these circumstances it is important to bracket your exposures, take one at the settings your camera choses, and then you should chose a setting one f stop above, and one below.
 You will be surprised that sometimes one of the brackets is better than the others.
 Here's a calzone pizza at the famous Mystic Pizza restaurant.
 As I entered the restaurant I saw a bank of east facing windows and told the hostess that I'd wait for a table by a window.

 Main strobe at 11 o'clock.
 This is the cutting board behind the counter at House Park Bar-B-Que in Austin, TX.
 It was very dark there, so I took my SB-800 flash with LumiQuest Softbox and placed it on an upside down pot to the left and slightly behind and slightly above.
 The result looks like window light or a Dutch Renaissance painting of a groaning board.
 Click on the picture to see it larger.

 Fill light.
 The pitmaster at Mt.
-Zion barbecue in Texas would have looked terrible without fill from the front.
+Zion barbecue in Texas (below) would have looked terrible without fill from the front.
 His face would have been featureless because the background was bright and he was in a darker part of the room, his skin is dark, and his hat brim further shaded his face.
 The food would have been discolored by the fluorescent lights.
-So I took an SB-800 flash with a LumiQuest Softbox (see "In my camera bag" at left) and held it at shoulder height so it would get under his hat brim.
+So I took an SB-900 flash with a LumiQuest Softbox and held it at shoulder height so it would get under his hat brim.
 I set the camera on manual aperture and shutter, metered the background before he walked into the picture, and locked in the shutter speed and aperture so the background would be properly exposed.
 My camera is usually pre-set on Commander flash mode and through the lens (TTL) metering, so I pointed the spot meter on his face and fired.
 The camera controls the duration of the flash to correctly expose at the shutter speed and aperture I selected so I don't blow out the foreground.
 I only had time for one shot and I nailed it.
 Even the seersucker stripes in his shirt are properly exposed.
 Click on the picture to see it larger.

 Below is famous pitmaster Chris Lilly preparing a beef brisket.
 With available light over his left shoulder and behind him, his face is in shade.
 With a small portable Nikon SB-800 for a fill flash we can see his face.